 In fact, The Washington Post reported that pregnancy-tracking app Ovia was selling its users' health data to their own employers.

 While 23andMe shared genetic data from 5 million of its customers with drug-maker GlaxoSmithKline.

 With these concerns in mind, will people be reluctant to give Apple and other tech companies access to their health information?

 So far, the answer seems to be "no".

 4. Virtual Healthcare is Exploding

-And it's growing quickly.
+And it's growing faster than ever.

 Even for disease diagnosis, 42% of consumers would "definitely or probably" choose a virtual option if given the choice.